Carrières Centrales: History

 Michel Écochard was appointed Director of the Service de l’Urbanisme et de l’Architecture of French Morocco in 1946.
 Following a multidisciplinary study of the nation's housing needs, Écochard established a plan to develop a number of housing projects for the working poor at the outskirts of Morocco's major cities. Écochard conceived of a substantial program that included a specially designed 8 x 8 meter grid plan.

 Carrières Centrales, a site in the Hay Mohammadi district of Casablanca, was the first project to test Écochard's design.
 The development aimed to provide affordable housing for individuals working in a nearby factory and French homes.

 In 1952, Georges Candilis, Shadrach Woods, and Alexis Josic—the architects Écochard assigned to the project—designed a series of utopian modernist modular complexes for the site that additional educational, administrative, and religious facilities.
 Influenced by Le Corbusier's Unité d'habitation and the communal nature of slum life, the resulting mid-rise complexes featured highly collective multilevel living exemplified by myriad balconies.
 The site's buildings became known by the residents as Semiramis and Nid D'Abeille as references to their visual similarities to honeycombs and the Hanging Gardens of Babylon respectively.

-Since their construction, many of the complex' residents have modified the buildings significantly, most frequently by walling off the original balconies.
+Since their construction, many of the complex's residents have modified the buildings significantly, most frequently by walling off the original balconies.